Queer: LFF Film Review

 Based on William S. Burroughs‘ semi-autobiographical novel of the same name, Queer follows American expat William Lee (Daniel Craig) as he wanders around bars in 1940s Mexico City, getting very drunk, chatting to his pal Joe (Jason Schwartzman) and picking up young men.
 He becomes infatuated with Eugene Allerton (Drew Starkey), a discharged American Navy serviceman who isn’t looking for a big commitment.

-The film, which reunites Guadagnino with his Challengers writer Justin Kuritzkes, is split into three chapters.
+The film, which reunites Guadagnino with his Challengers writer Justin Kuritzkes, is split into three chapters plus an epilogue.
 The first one is easily the strongest.
 Guadagnino creates a seedy, grimy environment which our sweaty alcoholic and drug addict inhabits and it’s interesting watching Lee go about the city and connect with various men.
-The sex scenes have been overhyped – perhaps people got too excited about Daniel Craig in a same-sex scenario but they were relatively tame and brief compared to other on-screen depictions of gay sex.
+The sex scenes have been overhyped – perhaps people got too excited about Craig in a same-sex scenario but they were relatively tame and brief compared to other on-screen depictions of gay sex.

-The story lost me in the second chapter when Lee and Allerton travel to the South American jungle to try ayahuasca.
-I expected to see some trippy visuals after they’d taken the hallucinogenic drug, but I didn’t expect the rest of the film to continue this surrealist vibe.
-It gets really weird and the lines blur between what’s real and what’s not.
+The story lost me in the third chapter when Lee and Allerton go to the South American jungle to try ayahuasca.
+I knew we’d see some trippy visuals after they take the hallucinogenic drug, but I didn’t expect the rest of the film to continue this surrealist vibe.
+It gets really weird, super slow, and the lines blur between what’s real and what’s not.
 Going from a straightforward dramatic story to an experimental one caught me off-guard.
 Pick one or the other; don’t switch halfway through.

 There are some incredible supporting turns that deserve a mention.
 Schwartzman is hilarious as Lee’s close friend and fellow queer man Joe – he made me laugh a lot – and Lesley Manville is unrecognisable and very odd as the greasy-haired ayahuasca expert Dr. Cotter.